-A tradition 90 years in the making
+a tradition nearly 100 years in the making

-Promoting literacy since 1925
+promoting literacy since 1925

 The Scripps National Spelling Bee is administered on a not-for-profit basis by The E.W.
 Scripps Company from its headquarters in Cincinnati, Ohio.

-Where do we get the words?
+where do we get the words?

 For over 50 years, the Bee and Merriam-Webster have worked together to bring interesting, meaningful words to the best spellers across the country.